davisknight31/Jump-To-Recipe/README.md

 Ever get tired of annoying popups and forced page scrolling due to ads on recipe websites?
 Well Jump To Recipe was created so that the user can bypass that and jump straight to the important stuff.

+To use, just enter an ingredient or dish name, search, and see all the recipes related to your search, coming from all the different sites scraped.
+From there, click on a recipe and a popup will appear with all the necessary details.

 Sites Scraped:

 - [All Recipes](https://www.allrecipes.com/)